RedwanHaitami/odin-recipes/README.md

   - An image of the dish under `h1` heading.
   - Two paragraphs describing the recipe.
   - "Ingredients" heading, followed by an **Unordered list** of the indegredients for the recipe.
-  - Under the ingredients, there is "steps" heading followed by an **Ordered list** of steps for making the dish.
+  - Under the ingredients, there is "steps" heading followed by an **Ordered list** of steps for making the dish.</br>

-- Finally, I tried to make this project **responsive** for both desktop and mobile devices.</br>
 </br>

 ## What was learned